aglaszuk/Polygenic_Adaptation_Heliosperma/07_Selection_outliers/README.md

-# Pipeline to compute Fst by gene using ANGSD
+# Compute Fst by gene using ANGSD

 ANGSD genome-wide saf files were computed for both ecotype populations from pair 1 and 3.
 ```